 Analysis | Could congressional committees thoroughly investigate the Jan.
 6 Capitol attack?
-There are … doubts
+There are . . . doubts.

 Other lawmakers attended the Trump-backed rally near the White House, where some speakers encouraged violence at the Capitol.

-Swalwell, a member of the House intelligence committee, noted that he had to interview a fellow lawmaker, then-Rep. Dana Rohrbacher (R-Calif.), during the investigation into Russian interference in the 2016 election.
+Swalwell, a member of the House Intelligence Committee, noted that he had to interview a fellow lawmaker, then-Rep. Dana Rohrbacher (R-Calif.), during the investigation into Russian interference in the 2016 election.

 “It was a little bit awkward, though, because he was a colleague.
 And that’s why I think [a commission] would be better,” he said.
-“Ideally, it’s not only bipartisan, but it’s outside of Congress.”
+“Ideally, it’s not only bipartisan but it’s outside of Congress.”

 But congressionally created commissions have a spotty history.
 The commission that investigated the Sept.
 11 attacks is considered a success, with most of its recommendations put into law.